Drew-Barlow/IntelliFlight/README.md

 ### Making predictions

-The predictions can be made with a trained model using the following command:
+Predictions can be made with a trained model using the following command:
 ```
 python -m intelliflight predict [-h] -s SRC_AIRPORT -d DST_AIRPORT -D DAY_OF_WEEK -t DEP_TIME
 ```